alexey-ig/PhotoTools/README.md

 # PhotoTools
-A small set of tools for working with home photo and video library
+A small set of bash tools for working with home photo and video library